molovo/consumer/README.md

 Consumer uses proxy objects to allow using chainable properties to construct a url for a REST API endpoint, and then execute the request for you.
 Each property you chain is appended to the url, and returns a new proxy.
 If you call one of the methods `all`, `get`, `create`, `update`, or `delete` at any point in the chain, a `fetch` request is executed, and the parsed JSON response is returned to you in a Promise.

-See below for a brief explanation of functionality
+See below for a brief explanation of functionality, or try out Consumer in the playground on [RunKit](https://runkit.com/molovo/api-consumer).

 ```js
 import consume from 'api-consumer'